Advertisement

 Lifestyle changes

-People with IH might have co-existing circadian abnormalities, meaning their internal clock that regulates sleep and wakefulness is off.
+People with IH might have co-existing circadian abnormalities.
+This means the internal body clock that regulates sleep and wakefulness is off.
 Sleep specialists may recommend light therapy or using melatonin if this is the case.

 Article sources open article sources